How to make Homemade Trinidad Currant Rolls

 Flour, salt, sugar and cake margarine added to a bowl

 Run the mixer using the dough hook attachment, for 2 minutes at a slow speed.
-Then add water, and mix at fast speed for 5-8 minutes until dough is glossy and pliable.
+Then add water, and mix at fast speed for 5-8 minutes until the dough is glossy and pliable.

 Water being added to a mixer